What Tea Kettles Work with Induction Cooktops?

 Enamel Tea Kettles

-An additional advantage of enamel-coated tea kettles is that the enamel interior is inert and there is no possibility of leaching heavy metals into the boiling water as long as the enamel interior coating is undamaged.
+An additional advantage of enamel-coated tea kettles is that the enamel interior is inert and there is no possibility of heavy metals leaching into the boiling water as long as the interior enamel coating is undamaged.

 Tea Kettles with Encapsulated Bottom